Podcast EP 009: The Representative

 When you meet the representative you know the representative the person that shows up and paints a pretty picture of who they are but they’re really not that way.
 That’s who we’re going to be discussing on today’s show when you meet the representative and how to handle it.

-Today’s post it’s in regards to some things that I have had to deal with personally and I thought that I would share my story in hopes to help you navigate through dealing with it as well.
+Today’s post it’s in regard to some things that I have had to deal with personally and I thought that I would share my story in hopes to help you navigate through dealing with it as well.

 The thing about it is when it comes to meeting a person’s representative we meet the part of them that is not always the genuine part.
 It is not true to the person that they really are.
 For example, you could see for example you could meet somebody in person right.
 You watch their videos you tune in.